golioth/developer-training/website/docs/zephyr-training/02_helloworld/install_nrf_connect_desktop.md

 <InstallNrfConnect/>

-### Install the nRF Connect for Destkop Serial App
+### Install the nRF Connect for Desktop Serial App

 <UseNrfConnectSerial/>